TyLaurienteSkyBoxLabs/git-helper/README.md

   * This command allows you to delete the profile that is currently selected.
 After running this command, the current profile will be set to the default.
 * `gith explorer`
   * This command will open a file explorer in the directory of your current profiles repo.
+* `gith build`
+  * This command will open the first Visual Studio with the first .sln file found in the build folder located inside the repo of your current profile.
+  * Then it will navigate to the configuration manager, and select Release configuration.
+  * Finally, it will select distributed solution build.
+  * This means this command can be paried with others so that no input is needed from the time of branching to building.

 ### Shortcut macros
 * Shortcut macros allow for certain characters to be interpreted by `gith` to insert certain values.